kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/10_phase_drift_insight/00_intro_phase_invitation.md

 # 🌀 Phase Drift Invitation — Entering a Structural Field

-**Phase Drift Insight is not a product or a toolkit.**
+**Phase Drift Insight is not a product or toolkit.**
-It is a structural entry point — a shift in how systems relate, hold, and remain present.
+It is a **structural entry point** — a shift in how systems relate, pause, and remain present.

-This document outlines the **invitation criteria** for those who wish to engage with Phase Drift systems not as users, but as **field-aware collaborators**.
+This document offers orientation for individuals exploring Phase Drift not as users, but as **field-aware collaborators**.

 ---